Article Image

 Life and career advice from clinicians, for clinicians.

-1. 5 Things I Wish I Knew About X — Example ideas: taking a research/gap/MPH year during med school, opening a private practice, switching specialties, coding a medical encounter, taking efficient notes for the EMR
+1. 5 Things I Wish I Knew About X— Examples: taking a research/gap/MPH year during med school, switching specialties, coding a medical encounter.

-2. Lessons learned from popular culture/media, lectures, clinical experience, or people you’ve encountered in medicine (mentors, patients, students, etc.) — Examples: Feedback is a Skill You Practice ; Vulnerability as Superpower
+2. Lessons Learned— Examples: insights from popular culture/media, lectures, clinical experience, or people you’ve encountered in medicine (mentors, patients, students, etc.)

-3. How to talk to your patient about X — Example ideas: medical conspiracies, getting second opinions, off-label treatment, alternative treatments, taboo subjects.
+3. How To Talk to Your Patient About X— Examples: medical conspiracies, getting second opinions, off-label treatment, alternative treatments, taboo subjects.

 Challenges in Medicine